CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Evaluation

+In this research question, we choose StarCoder as our classification model.
 For window sizes, we select three representative ones, 512, 1,024, and 2,048.
 As for context widths, we also select three maximum widths, 3, 5, and 10 lines.
-Then, we evaluate the effectiveness of \detector{} with each combination of window sizes and context widths on \dataset{} from the perspective of the preceding metrics.
+Then we evaluate the effectiveness of \detector{} with each combination of window sizes and context widths on \dataset{} from the perspective of the preceding metrics.
 In the following of this paper, we denote \detectorWindowContext{size}{width} as \detector{} with the window $size$ of StarCoder and the maximum context $width$ of code commits.

-We also evaluate the distribution of token numbers when the window size varies to directly show how each code commit with comprehensive contexts is truncated, thus affecting \detector{}'s effectiveness.
-Besides the preceding three maximum context widths, we also list the distribution of two constant context widths, 0 and 3, which are used by baseline approaches~\cite{vulfixminer, midas} and \CodeIn{git diff}~\cite{git}, respectively.
+We also evaluate the distribution of token numbers when the window size varies to directly show how each code commit with comprehensive contexts is truncated, thus affecting \detector{}'s effectiveness. esides the preceding three maximum context widths, we also list the distribution of two constant context widths, 0 and 3, which are used in the baseline approaches~\cite{vulfixminer, midas} and \CodeIn{git diff}~\cite{git}, respectively.